Omar Asghar Khan: Work as Federal Minister under General Musharraf's interim government

 His works benefited him when Omar joined General Pervaz Musharraf's cabinet as Federal Minister for Environment, Local Government & Rural Development, Labor, Manpower, and Overseas Pakistanis after a bloodless coup in October 1999.
 According to some circles, the local body's plan was the brainchild of Omar Asghar Khan, who as minister, did the spadework.
-In his earlier days, he was very close to labour leaders and organisations.
-His policies in the environmental field went a long way in protecting the environment.
+In his earlier days, he was close to labour leaders and organisations.
+His policies in the environmental field contributed to protecting the environment.

 In December 2001, he resigned from the cabinet and launched a new political party, the Qaumi Jamhoori Party, to contest the general elections, but he died on 25 June 2002, before the elections.

 Death

-Omar died at the age of 48, (just a week before his 49th birthday).
+Omar murdered at the age of 48, (just a week before his 49th birthday).
 He was found hanging from a ceiling fan at his in-laws' residence in Karachi.
-Khan's family continues to insist he was murdered, though the authorities still label his death as "not determined".
+Khan's family continues to insist he was murdered by Pakistan ISI, though the authorities still label his death as "not determined".